 1. You may remain underinsured with endowment plans

-Premium payment ability may determine your life coverage.
-For instance, premium for New Jeevan Anand for a life cover of Rs 50 lacs (Male, 30 years, and 30 year tenor) is Rs 1.77 lacs while premium for Rs 10 lacs cover is Rs.
+Your premium payment ability may determine your life coverage.
+For instance, the annual premium for New Jeevan Anand for a life cover of Rs 50 lacs (Male, 30 years, and 30-year tenor) is Rs 1.77 lacs while premium for Rs 10 lacs cover is Rs.
 35,591.
+Assume you need a life cover of Rs 50 lacs.

 It is quite possible that you may not be able to shell out Rs 1.77 lacs as annual premium for Rs 50 lacs cover.

-You settle for a life cover of Rs 10 lacs.
+Would you settle for a life cover of Rs 10 lacs?
+If you would, then we have a problem.

 However, life insurance is different.
 Just because you cannot afford a life cover of Rs 50 lacs, it does not mean your life insurance requirement is any lower.

 If you fall short of the desired investment corpus, you may still figure out a way to manage since you are still around.
-However, in your absence, you family may not be able to do so.
+However, in your absence, will your family be able to figure out the way?
+Not just that, the shortfall may be quite high.

 2. Focus on the timing of bonus too